ridhamz/goldengrid/README.md

 ## 📖 Documentation

-Explore the comprehensive documentation to learn more about GoldenGrid's features, configuration, and usage:
+Explore the comprehensive documentation to learn more about distributed-file-system's features, configuration, and usage:

 - [Architecture Overview](docs/architecture.md)
 - [Installation and Setup](docs/installation.md)